Canon 7D II vs 5D Mark IV

-The Canon EOS 7D Mark II and the Canon EOS 5D Mark IV are two digital cameras that were revealed to the public, respectively, in September 2014 and August 2016.
+The Canon EOS 7D Mark II and the Canon EOS 5D Mark IV are two digital cameras that were officially introduced, respectively, in September 2014 and August 2016.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (7D Mark II) and a full frame (5D Mark IV) sensor.
-The 7D Mark II has a resolution of 20 megapixel, whereas the 5D Mark IV provides 30.1 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The 7D Mark II has a resolution of 20 megapixels, whereas the 5D Mark IV provides 30.1 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

-Body comparison: Canon 7D II vs Canon 5D Mark IV
+Body comparison: Canon 7D II vs 5D Mark IV

 An illustration of the physical size and weight of the Canon 7D II and the Canon 5D Mark IV is provided in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 7D Mark II – represents the basis or 100 percent across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 5D Mark IV is somewhat larger (5 percent) than the Canon 7D II.
 However, the 5D Mark IV is slightly lighter (2 percent) than the 7D Mark II.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.